StackVista/stackstate-docs/setup/agent/linux.md

 ### Install

-The StackState Agent is installed using an install script.
+StackState Agent V2 is installed using an install script.

 * [Online install](#online-install) - If you have access to the internet on the machine where the Agent will be installed.
 * [Offline install](#offline-install) - If you **do not** have access to the internet on the machine where the Agent will be installed.